The Web address of this

 support womens choices on abortion."

-"You're a conservative Democrat, and I'm a
+"You're a liberal Democrat, and I'm a

-liberal Republican;"
+conservative Republican;"

 "In child discipline, I believe in

-imposing parental punishments.
-You believe natural consequences usually work
+imposing parentalpunishments.
+You believe naturalconsequences usually work

 better."